Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 The deadline for filing a Record of Employment with Service Canada varies depending on whether you opt for the electronic or paper version of the form.

-If you choose to file an electronic ROE, you must do so within five calendar days after the end of the pay period in which your employee’s interruption of earnings occurs.
+If you choose to file an electronic ROE, you must file it within five calendar days.
+Do this after the pay period ends.
+This is the pay period when your employee’s interruption of earnings occurs.
 You should note, however, that if your employee pay cycle is monthly (every four weeks), the ROE filing deadline is whichever date comes first:

-• Five calendar days after the end of the pay period in which your employee’s interruption of earnings occurs or
+• Five calendar days after the pay period ends, in which your employee’s interruption of earnings occurs, or

 • 15 calendar days after the 1st day of their interruption in earnings